baileykue/magic-8-ball/README.md

 * Cypress will open -- you should then click "run <#> integration spec(s)"
     ![](cypress.png)
 * Make sure all tests pass

+// seeing if my github token works in multiple places